Emmys flashback! See what the awards show looked like in 1997

 David Duchovny and Téa Leoni

-Anderson's "X-Files" co-star Duchovny was all smiles with then-wife, Téa Leoni, star of "The Naked Truth."
+Anderson's "X-Files" co-star David Duchovny was all smiles with then-wife Téa Leoni, star of "The Naked Truth."

 A big night for Kelsey